NguyenKhaiHoan/hnk_fullstack_cinequest_movie_booking_app/README.md

 4. Running the App

-Make sure the backend server is running.

-In the frontend directory, run:
+Ensure the backend server is running.
+Then, in the frontend directory, run:

 ```bash
 flutter clean